mathworks/Polyspace-Access-Utility/README.md

 A log file named log.txt is written in case of a problem.

+# Warning

+The tool relies on commands (including SQL requests) that are not maintained and that may change in further releases of Polyspace Access.

 # License

 The license for Polyspace Access Utility is available in the LICENSE.TXT file in this GitHub repository.